atre/social-code-sandbox/README.md

-# social-code-sandbox
-Prototype version of a social coding project
+# Prototype version of a social coding project

+Global sandbox where you can enjoy freedom with friends

+> Documentation and main concepts are in early development